 SUPPLIES AND MATERIALS

-GAVCC arrives on project sites with all group camp equipment (housing) necessary to outfit a crew, including: uniforms, PPE, personal day packs, first aid equipment, transportation and a standard compliment of tools to meet the needs of most projects.
-Rarely, GAVCC may need to borrow specialty tools such as rigging equipment and engine powered rock tools.
-GAVCC is typically supplied by its partner park or program some form of radio communication to allow the crew to contact Park partners in case of emergency situations.
+The ACC arrives on project sites with all group camp equipment (housing) necessary to outfit a crew, including: uniforms, PPE, personal day packs, first aid equipment, transportation and a standard compliment of tools to meet the needs of most projects.
+Rarely, the ACC may need to borrow specialty tools such as tracked equipment and engine powered rock tools.
+The ACC is typically supplied by its partner park or program some form of radio communication to allow the crew to contact Park partners in case of emergency situations.

 - On-the-ground conservation work experience